Introduction

 Market Failures and Externalities

+One example is externalities, a term for consequences that arise from consumption of resources in a market that affects a third-party.
 Externalities can be positive or negative.
 A positive externality occurs “when there is a positive gain on both the private level and social level,” such as when research and development increases a companies’ profits while also adding knowledge to society.
 A negative externality, “when the social costs outweigh the private costs,” can result, for example, when pollution from a factory negatively affects the environment and the health of those living nearby.

 Subsidies and Taxes